Shashank-Salian/edu_x_change/README.md

 - Content Sharing: Users can upload and share study materials like e-books, PDF notes, images, and videos within their communities.
 - Post Creation: Users can create text-based posts with embedded images or links to external applications.
 - Question and Answer System: Users can ask questions related to a community's topic, and other members can provide answers.
-- Voting System: Users can upvote or downvote posts, questions, and answers to determine the quality and relevance of the content.
+- Voting System: Users can up-vote or down-vote posts, questions, and answers to determine the quality and relevance of the content.

 ## Tech Stack